Turn off more accessible mode

-- According to the day you withdraw, the Financial Aid Office will calculate how much of the grant you have "earned."
+According to the day you withdraw, the Financial Aid Office will calculate how much of the grant you have "earned."

 If you are thinking of withdrawing or just leaving, please think again.

-- See a counselor and discuss your academic or personal reasons for leaving.
+See a counselor and discuss your academic or personal reasons for leaving.
 Perhaps you can stay but take fewer courses.

-- Inquire about services (like tutoring or personal support) that will help you stay in school.
+Inquire about services (like tutoring or personal support) that will help you stay in school.

-- Talk to your professors.
+Talk to your professors.
 See what advice and help they can offer.

 Don’t leave unless you must.
 But if you make the decision to leave, take care of business before you go.

-- Begin the withdrawal process at the Admissions and Records Office.
+Begin the withdrawal process at the Admissions and Records Office.

-- Notify the IVC Financial Aid Office as soon as you withdraw.
+Notify the IVC Financial Aid Office as soon as you withdraw.

-- You will be notified in writing regarding how much you owe and your repayment options.
+You will be notified in writing regarding how much you owe and your repayment options.

-- Please contact the Financial Aid Office.
+Please contact the Financial Aid Office.
 It is important to take care of the details before you go.
 If you do not repay any money you owe, the Financial Aid Office will have to put a national HOLD on your student aid eligibility.